zammad/zammad-documentation/appendix/backup-and-restore/backup.rst

 Remarks
    | The backup script can be either run as ``zammad`` or ``root`` user.
-   | Stopping Zammad is not required technically, but may be in your use case!
+   | Stopping Zammad is not required (but suggested) technically, but may be in
+     your use case!
-     (Keep in mind that a running Zammad instance keeps changing data which may be an issue during long backup runs)
+   | (Keep in mind that a running Zammad instance keeps changing data which may
+     be an issue during long backup runs)